JGrana01/genailogs/README.md

                  additional argument: add - add a cron entry del - delete the cron job
                                       run - run the cron job
-        install - install genailogs and create addon dir and config file uninstall - remove genailogs and its directory and config file update - check for and optionally update
+        chat - begin an interactive chat session with GeminiAI. q exits the chat install - install genailogs and create addon dir and config file uninstall - remove genailogs and its directory and config file update - check for and optionally update